ltgcgo/docs/src/octavia/impl/ext.md

 #### Rubies
 > This has not yet been supported by Octavia.

 Used to annotate the pronunciation of each unit.
+While Octavia allows parsing rubies with opening and closing control characters split into different events, for compatibility reasons, it's recommended to have whole separate rubies contained in a single event.

 Example below.